USBDM

 Select any USBDM target and press VDD.

 The power indicator should light up on the USBDM.
+Press it again to turn it off.

 Power Selector

 You can choose between 3.3V and 5V.
 To turn it on, press it; if it lights up green - power is on, gray means off.
-It is toggle, meaning it can be switched; press it and it will turn off.
+It is a toggle, meaning it can be switched; press it and it will turn off.
 Don’t forget to turn it off :)

 Typical Connection